ON a crisp October morning in 2014, Betsy Robbins waited impatiently

 understood better than most the maxim, “in sickness and in health.”

 She had been with her husband Chris as he battled conditions from alopecia, or hair loss, to diverticulitis and hypothyroidism.
-Not once had any of his doctors mentioned celiac disease as a possible diagnosis, never mind suggesting that he have a simple blood test to determine if he had the antibodies that the autoimmune condition uses as its calling card.
+Not once had any of his doctors mentioned celiac disease as a possible diagnosis.
+Nor had any of them suggested he have a simple blood test to determine if he had the antibodies that the autoimmune condition uses as its calling card.

 Betsy learned that, with this disease, the body mounts an immune response to gluten, the protein present in wheat, barley and rye products, and damages hair-like projections in the small intestine called villi, which play a vital role in the absorption of nutrients.
 The only current treatment is a gluten-free diet and symptoms are myriad, can seem unrelated, and may include thyroid disease.